Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Problem Statements

-Note that $V_{t_i}$, the exposure (or value) at $t_i$ of the future portfolio value has already been discounted to $t_0$, the starting point of analysis.
-The time discretization may be adjusted such that the longest contract maturity corresponds with the latest time in our computation $t_N$, since the probability of default on the contract after the contract itself has matured is trivially $0$.
+where $t_N = T$ and $T$ is set to be at least as great as the latest expiry date of the $K$ derivative securities in our portfolio.
+Here $V_{t_i}$, the exposure (or value) at $t_i$ of the future portfolio value has already been discounted to $t_0$.
+The probability of default on the contract after the contract itself has matured is set to zero.

-Now consider the setting of filtered probability spaces, for which we give formal definitions of the problem for CVA in the classical and quantum sense.
+We give formal definitions of the problem for CVA in the classical and quantum settings.